 Quite often “とき” is the first word that you meet to say ‘when’ in Japanese.
-The kanji (時) we have seen in previous examples as the time marker; however, とき it is very often written in hiragana.
+The kanji (時) we have seen in previous examples as the time marker.

 とき is used with the standard form of the verb.
-Note to the use of the target particle to mark the time of the action.
+Note that we need the target particle to mark the time of the action.

 |Please wait in the waiting room when the person in charge is not here.|